-“With the information age you now get bombarded by more people, wanting a faster response and a faster turnaround,” Jakes says.
+“With the information of age, you now get bombarded by more people, wanting a faster response and a faster turnaround,” Jakes says.

-He recently took over from the strata management company, who opted to sell because they refused to send emails and only respond via letters and faxes.
+He recently took over from the strata management company, which opted to sell because they refused to send emails and only respond via letters and faxes.

 This is no longer viable if you plan to be successful.